DigitalPublishingToolkit/NN09/md/10Rules.md

 totalitarian reality of every single person on the internet did, in fact, surprise me.

-I’m certainly not the first one to regard this constellation as a ‘game changer’: a shift in circumstances with the power to modify the coordinates of the world and radically change the rules of the game.
+I’m certainly not the first one to regard this framework as a ‘game changer’: a shift in circumstances with the power to modify the coordinates of the world and radically change the rules of the game.
 But I may be the first one trying to formalize these new rules.
-The German title of my book, *Das Neue Spiel: Strategien für die Welt nach dem digitalen Kontrollverlust*, translates to *The New Game: Strategies For the World After the Digital Tailspin*.
+The German title of my book, *Das Neue Spiel: Strategien für die Welt nach dem digitalen Kontrollverlust*, translates to *The New Game: Strategies for the World After the Digital Tailspin*.
 The *10 Rules* you have in hand are a modified version of the second half of the book.